Welcome to our Fall Porch Tour!

 The trunk I painted over the summer is still holding up well.
 It’s a little bit bigger than the wicker table which is nice for serving if you have multiple people over at once.

 My mom bought the brown and white Windsor ware as a gift a few years ago.
-They’re crazy hard to find in this area so I don’t have very many pieces yet but I’m always on the hunt.
+They’re crazy hard to find in this area.
+So, I don’t have very many pieces yet.
+But, I’m always on the hunt.

 If you don’t have time to make a pillow, don’t even sweat it.
-Grab a belt from the children’s section of the thrift store or your littles closet and wrap it around your favorite fall fabric or classic ticking covered pillow from a big box store.
+Grab a belt from the children’s section of the thrift store and wrap it around your favorite fall fabric or ticking pillow cover.